Is Milk Good for Diabetes: Check All Health Benefits

 A Brief Summary of What Is Diabetes

-Diabetes is a chronic metabolic disorder characterised by high blood sugar levels.
+Diabetes is a chronic metabolic disorder characterized by high blood sugar levels.
 It occurs when the body either doesn’t produce enough insulin (Type 1 diabetes) or can’t use insulin effectively (Type 2 diabetes).
 Proper management of blood sugar is vital for individuals with diabetes to prevent complications.

 Types of Diabetes